 top of page

-WHS Committee Training section is designed to present attendees with a clear understanding of their roles as committee members, and how the HSC helps the effective operation of the WHS management system.
-Participants will learn about what they do as committee members to help the business develop WHS policies, plans, programs and measures for the workplace as a whole.
+This section of the course is designed to present participants with a clear understanding of the functions of an HSC, and their role as a committee member.
+Participants will learn about what they actually need to do as committee members to help the business develop WHS plans, programs and measures for the workplace as a whole.

 LEARNING OUTCOMES